Akihabara/akihabara/doc/README.markdown

 `git submodule update`

-The JSDoc 3 repository will be downloaded and you could generate the documentation executing the following command on the root of the akihabara repository:
+The JSDoc 3 repository will be downloaded and you could generate the documentation executing the following command on the doc folder:

-`./doc/jsdoc/jsdoc src`
+`./jsdoc/jsdoc ../src`

 The documentation will be generated on the out directory.